fritz3n/ahk-reverse-cmd/README.md

 printfile [url] -- download and print the (txt!) specified in the url

-printtext [text] -- print the specified text, optionally use ~ instead of newline
+printtext [text] -- print the specified text

 reportcycles [number repcycles] -- number of code fetches before auto reporting